While we all want to flee to exotic places, make the most out of having the city to yourself this year by spending an awesome summer in Vienna.

 It’s no summer without mosquito bites, and once you find yourself absent-mindedly scratching that small spot on your leg and you realise that one of those pesky little fuckers have caught you unaware, you might find yourself smiling due to the fact that this can only mean one thing: it’s summer!

-43. Watching the sunrise after partying all night and listening to the birds chirp
+48. Watching the sunrise and listening to the birds chirp

-You haven’t experienced summer in Vienna if you haven’t found yourself after a night of partying, stumbling out of Flex, Grelle Forelle, or Pratersauna and walking through the streets of the city while one side of the sky’s colour fades from dark blue to whitish-yellow and you suddenly notice that you’re not the only one who’s up at 4am.
-By the time you get home, struggle to brush your teeth and fall into bed, the sky will be bright blue.
+You haven’t experienced summer in Vienna if you haven’t enjoyed walking through the streets of the city while one side of the sky’s colour fades from dark blue to whitish-yellow and you suddenly notice that you’re not the only one who’s up at 4am.

 Where: Yppenplatz, 1160